TL;DR: every other day. Read on for details.

 It occurred to me that we have a perfect way to check this in the form of the profile of Prof. et al., by some measures the most prolific and influential scientist in history.
 I made that profile a while back to illustrate some points about the uses and abuses of Google Scholar profiles, and since then it has steadily accumulated citations (2.7 million at the time of writing).

-So that’s the answer to how often Google Scholar updates: every other day.
+So that’s the answer to how often Google Scholar updates its citation counts: every other day.
 The updates I’ve seen happen on days with odd day numbers.
 In case you’re wondering what time the update happens, stop worrying and go back to writing, you procrastinator!